Plotly Virtual Hangout

 Bringing Passionate Python Developers Together

-April 30 @ 12PM EDT
+July 30 @ 12PM EDT

 We’re proud and lucky to have a thriving community of enthusiastic Plotly users.
 Plotly Community Manager Adam Schroeder started a new initiative called “Plotly Hangouts”.
 The casual session will occur every month and feature an interactive interview with a Plotly Community member with live audience Q&A. (Think of it as a virtual fireside chat!)